 - If your current F or J visa is expired but you are staying inside the U.S., then this will not impact you.

-- If your F or J visa is expired AND you travel outside the U.S., then you must make an appointment to go to the U.S. consulate in person to renew your visa.
+- If your F or J visa is expired AND you travel outside the U.S., then you must make an appointment to go to the U.S. consulate in person to renew your visa unless otherwise directed by the consulate.

 - At this time we cannot predict how appointment wait times and processing times will be impacted, or whether F and J visa applicants will continue to be eligible for priority appointments, as has been the case in the past.
 All ISSS can suggest at this point is to plan ahead as much as possible, and visit the website of the consulate where you would renew your visa to see what they list as current wait times.